MarcusWolschon/osmeditor4android/documentation/docs/help/en/GPS sources.md

 In all three cases the only sentences that are supported are $..GGA and $..GNS.
 Vespucci will prioritize information from NMEA "talkers" as follows: GN (multiple talkers) > GP (GPS) > GL (GLONASS).

+If your NMEA source does not supply speed values limiting the speed at which auto-downloads happen will not work.
+If no bearing is supplied the magnetic compass if present will be used to determine the bearing.

 ### Setup

 In the "Advanced preferences" you can select the "GPS source"